VedikaBang/vedikabang_cv/content/Blog/Writeup/HTB-Brutus.md

     > Both of these logs are literal example of same same, but different different. `auth.log` is more verbose than wtmp logs.
 This file logs authentication events as they happen, so you can see what's going on right now (real-time).
 However, it also keeps a record of past events, making it useful for reviewing historical data. `wtmp` file logs a record of all login and logout events, including when the system boots and shuts down.

 ##### Task 1
-This is where it gets intersting.
+This is where it gets interesting.
 Honestly, you can either gawk at these logs and get the answers, or can use small bash scripts to parse these logs effectively.
 We've to analyze the auth.log, to identify the IP address used by the attacker to carry out a brute force attack.
 Brute-force literally screams try-error/ failed-successful attempts.

 first, I wrote a command to simplify logs for myself, tbh, these logs don't have consistency so they were a bit tedious to get grep-fied / awk -fied.
 However, just by looking at the logs I could tell Failed password is for failed attempt and vice versa.
-Howveer, figuring our fields took longer than I anticipated.
+However, figuring our fields took longer than I anticipated.

 ![cut](/fullcommand.png)
   - `cut` used to extract specific fields from each line of text. `-d` specifies the delimiter. `-f 6` specifies number of the field that we want.
-Pipe that o/p tp process further to get the part before the `[` character. `sort` sorts it alphabetically and returns counted occureneces in reversed.
+Pipe that o/p tp process further to get the part before the `[` character. `sort` sorts it alphabetically and returns counted occurences in reversed.
 There was a bit of inconsistency with spaces, but this command returned all the services that were invoked.
   - always use `awk` to print out number of field.

 For the answer, I need to look into Failed attempts.
 I think it is obvious that ``` 65.2.161.68``` is the attacker's IP address and he attempted 5 usernames, and ended up getting two right.